rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ***************
 ** Changelog **
 ***************

+v4.4.3
+>Fixed a bug introduced in 4.2.9 that caused critters with crippled arms to be unable to attack in certain cases
+>Fixed the critical hit messages of the right arm and left leg for super mutants
+>Fixed add_extra_msg_file script function to prevent it from loading the same msg file more than once
+>Removed DisplaySwiftLearnerExp from ddraw.ini because there is little reason to turn it off
+>Removed SpeedInterfaceCounterAnims=3.
+Now the AC counter is always instantly updated when switching to other controlled critters in combat
+>Added a fix for the game disappearing from the taskbar after using Alt+Tab
+>Added a fix for the clickability issue of the 'Use Inventory Item On' action when the selected item overlaps an object
+>Added a fix for the xp exploit from canceling Here and Now perk when the player has Swift Learner perk
+>Added support for loading an external DirectDraw wrapper (ddraw.dll) from the <GameRoot>\wrapper\ directory for rendering
+>Added a static books mod and a molotov fire damage mod to the example mods in the modders pack

+v4.4.2
+>Fixed a bug in XPTable that could cause a hang when leveling up in some cases
+>Fixed the critical hit messages of the right arm for some critter types
+>Changed add_mult_objs_to_inven script function to allow adding more than 99999 instances of an object in one go
+>Added a fix to use 'English' as the fallback language directory for loading credits.txt/quotes.txt
+>Added a fix for gaining two levels at once when leveling up from level 97
+>Added a fix for the modulo operator treating negative integers as unsigned
+>Added a fix to prevent integer overflow for the number of items in a stack in the inventory
+>Added a fix to COMBATDAMAGE hook to prevent instadeath critical hits for no damage
+>New script function: reg_anim_animate_and_move

 v4.4.1
 >HRP: Fixed the clickability issue of the file list for save/load and 'print to file' options in the character screen